 We continue to believe a positive margin of at least 2% per year represents a sustainable operating performance.
 That margin, however, would be appropriate after restoring resources to a level appropriate for Cooper Union.
-Therefore, positive margins substantially higher than 2%, and at the levels suggested in the Board's Plan and achieved by Cooper Union in the past four years, are necessary if Cooper Union is to achieve normal standards of financial viability and health to support a return to a full-tuition scholarship model.
+Therefore, positive margins substantially higher than 2%, and at the levels suggested in the Board's Plan and achieved by Cooper Union in the past five years, are necessary if Cooper Union is to achieve normal standards of financial viability and health to support a return to a full-tuition scholarship model.

-When comparing the operating results for 2022 of a \$9.9 million surplus to 2021 (\$22.0 million surplus), there were several significant events that contributed to the results in operating performance.
+When comparing the operating results in the audited financial statements for 2023 of an \$8.2 million surplus to 2022 (\$9.9 million surplus), there were several significant events that contributed to the results in operating performance.
 The most notable of these events included:

-- Total operating revenues decreased by \$6.9 million.
-This was due principally to a reduction in investment returns utilized for operations of \$20.2 million, an increase in pandemic funding from the Federal government of \$6.6 million, and increases in current use contributions of \$3.9 million and net tuition and fee increases of \$1.4 million.
-The reduction in investment returns was principally due to the non-endowment investment losses, accounting for over \$18 million of the decline.
-The Tax Equivalence payments received declined \$2 million as a result of declining real estate values.
-The increase in student revenues of \$1.4 million was the result of the growth of the student population over the prior year.
-Cooper Union appears committed to the Plan to return to free tuition as the student discount rate, or tuition scholarship percentage, was 78.8% in 2022 against the Plan number of 78.5%. - Maintaining expense levels in accordance with the Plan.
-In 2022, expenses increased by \$5.2 million or 6.3%, including expenses related to the pandemic.
+- Total operating revenues increased modestly by \$1.0 million or 1%.
+The fiscal year 2022 results against budget were positively impacted by various Federal programs, including the conversion of Federal pandemic loans to grants and other Federal COVID assistance grants received of approximately \$7.8 million.
+The reduction in such Federal assistance in 2023 was offset by an increase in total investment returns utilized for operations of \$12.6 million. - Student revenues increased \$1.9 million as a result of the growth of the student population over the prior year.
+This increase is partially offset by the increase in the discount rate for students.
+Cooper Union's commitment to the Plan to return to free tuition is reflected in the tuition scholarship rate which was 80.0% in 2023 against the Plan's target of 79.0%. - Maintaining expense levels in accordance with the Plan.
+In 2023, expenses increased by \$2.8 million or 3.2%.
 Control over operating expenses is one of the secondary guardrails.
+Cumulative expenses under the Plan show a positive variance of \$8.9 million against the guardrail.
+This includes an overage in spending against the guardrail of \$1.5 million in 2023.
 When the Plan was approved, expense control was perceived to be a key element to the financial recovery.
-While still a critical element, there are several pressures that will need to be assessed for their impact on the Plan going forward:
+While still a critical element, there are several pressures that will need to be assessed for their impact on the Plan going forward, including:

-- \circ $\;$ The impact of inflation causing price levels to be higher than the Plan anticipated. - Whether COVID-related costs will abate in 2023 and in future years or continue. - The need for program renewal and expansion may make the targets in the Plan harder to achieve.
+- $\circ$ $\;$ The impact of inflation causing price levels to be higher than the Plan anticipated. - The need for program renewal and expansion may make the targets in the Plan harder to achieve.
 As an example, a significant program has been proposed and will be implemented when sufficient funding sources are secured to ensure its success.
 This incremental spending may make staying within the operating expense guardrail difficult to achieve, even though the incremental costs would be funded by new revenues.

 The Board's Plan and the deliberations of the various committees of the Board have acknowledged the need for incremental investment in curriculum renewal and increases in capital spending.
 With the passage of time and changing circumstances, however, the amounts allocated to these initiatives may need to be reassessed.
-The investment in capital in 2022 was \$6.5 million as compared to \$4.0 million in 2021, but both levels are below the annual depreciation expense, which averaged \$8.5 million for these two years.
+The investment in capital in 2023 was \$7.2 million as compared to \$6.5 million in 2022, but both levels are below the annual depreciation expense, which averaged \$8.6 million for these two years.
 Depreciation expense is a reasonable proxy for the level of reinvestment in capital that an institution should make over a period of years.
 Cooper Union has begun tracking its reinvestment needs using two key industry standard ratios.